Zemër (song): Background and composition

 "Zemër" was written by Dhurata Dora and Soolking alongside Kosovo-Albanian producer Big Bang who also has handled the production process for the song.
 In terms of music notation, the song was composed in 4/4 time and is performed in the key of B minor in common time with a tempo of 157 beats per minute.

+In the music video on YouTube and often Dhurata Dora is credited as the main artist and Soolking as featuring, however this information is incorrect as in the official song credits, Soolking is the main artist in collaboration with Dhurata.

 Music video and promotion

 The accompanying music video for "Zemër" was premiered onto the YouTube channel of Redbox Entertainment on the 19 April 2019.
 The official music video was shot in the Amadeus Palace in the city of Tirana by Max Production, which has previously worked with singer on various singles.
 The song was in 2019 the most popular and most watched music video on YouTube in Switzerland.
+As of December 2024 the song has over 800 million views on YouTube.

 Personnel

 Credits adapted from Tidal and YouTube.